Age of Liberty: Arvid Horn

-Since 1719, when the influence of the few great territorial families had been merged in a multitude of needy gentlemen, the first estate had become the nursery and afterwards the stronghold of an opposition at once noble and democratic which found its natural leaders in such men as Count Carl Gyllenborg and Count Carl Gustaf Tessin.
+Since 1719, when the influence of the few territorial families had been merged in a multitude of needy gentlemen, the first estate had become the nursery and afterwards the stronghold of an opposition at once noble and democratic which found its natural leaders in such men as Count Carl Gyllenborg and Count Carl Gustaf Tessin.
 These men and their followers were never weary of ridiculing the timid caution of the aged statesman who sacrificed everything to perpetuate an inglorious peace and derisively nicknamed his adherents "Night-caps" (a term subsequently softened into "Caps"), themselves adopting the sobriquet "Hats" from the three-cornered hat worn by officers and gentlemen, which was a display of the manly self-assertion of this opposition.

 These epithets instantly caught the public fancy and had already become party badges when the estates met in 1738.
 This Riksdag was to mark another turning-point in Swedish history.

-In the War of the Polish Succession between 1733–1738 Sweden supported Stanislaus Leszczyński against August III of Poland.
+In the War of the Polish Succession between 1733–1738 Sweden supported Stanisław Leszczyński against August III of Poland.
 The Hats carried everything before them, and the aged Horn, who had served thirty-three years, was finally compelled to retire from the scene.